mayukhmondal/ABC-DLS/src/SFS/SFS_Examples.md

 where ky is kilo years
 ## Prior to SFS
+### Simulation (msprime)
 Again SFS can be created by lots of other methods but here we have used only msprime (which is fast enough as we need a lot of simulations).
 For the simulations we used a previously well known model from [msprime](https://msprime.readthedocs.io/en/stable/tutorial.html#demography) itself with slight changes:
 ```python
 import math